 Day 2: Cardston and its Surrounds

 We originally planned on spending the day visiting my dad’s relatives in the area.
 Since the weather was threatening, we decided instead to make the short trip to Waterton.
-Before we headed west, we packed up our camp and found a place with a shower for the night.
+Before we headed west, we packed up our camp and searched for a place with a shower for the night.
 A local clerk recommended a motel in Mountain View, so we headed out-of-town to check it out.
 We liked what we saw, so we unloaded our things into our room and continued on to Waterton.

 Waterton and Spider Attacks

 The road to Waterton was pretty - it showcased the beauty of Alberta as it rolled up toward the Rocky Mountains.
 We made our way to the town of Waterton and stopped for a few moments at Cameron Falls and the shores of Upper Waterton Lake.

 It didn’t take long to recover enough stamina to head to Akamina Lake and Cameron Lake.
 They were beautiful, but I had to hit the head, and what I found inside the otherwise pleasant park service bathrooms horrified me… DADDY-LONG LEGS EVERYWHERE!
 They bunched and hung on each other up in the corners, along the edges of the walls, and nearly everywhere else I could see.
 My niece, serving as a missionary for the Church of Jesus Christ of Latter-day Saints in Canada told me that they bite where she’s serving in Edmonton.
 Fantastic.